There are several manufacturers producing Data Collection Platform (DCP) Radio Transmitters that are used for an increasing range of applications.

 Any manufacturer contemplating certification should read TD 16 - Meteosat Data Collection and Distribution Service (PDF, 1 MB).

-If you'd like to register for certification then please see the Registration for DCP Certification (PDF, 65 KB)..
+If you are a manufacturer and would like to register for certification then please see the Registration for DCP Certification (PDF, 65 KB)..